VatsaDev/nanoChatGPT/README.md

 * ### bigger models
      * try using huggingface methods, etc, to get up to gpt2-xl

-* ### Add a stop function like the OpenAI API

-    * Add the function to stop at a certain word, to allow for the model to stop, so the human can respond.

 * ### Math and Logical Reasoning